Restore® Calcium Alginate Dressing

 Cover and secure with a non-occlusive secondary dressing.

-Hollister Incorporated provides an expanding, innovative line of advanced wound and skin care products.
+Hollister Incorporated provides a line of advanced wound care products.